1997 Purefoods Carne Norte Beefies season

-The 1997 Purefoods Corned Beef Cowboys season was the 10th season of the franchise in the Philippine Basketball Association (PBA).
-The team was known as Purefoods Carne Norte Beefies in the Governor's Cup.
+The 1997 Purefoods Carne Norte Beefies season was the 10th season of the franchise in the Philippine Basketball Association (PBA).
+The team was known as Purefoods Corned Beef Cowboys in the All-Filipino Cup and Commissioner's Cup.

 Draft pick

 All-Filipino Cup title

 The Purefoods Corned Beef Cowboys won the All-Filipino Cup title at the expense of Gordon's Gin Boars.
 Coach Eric Altamirano, who replaces Chot Reyes at the start of the season, became the youngest coach to steer his team to a PBA crown.

 Runner-up finish

 In the Governors Cup, Purefoods advances into the championship series for the second time in the season by winning their best-of-five semifinal series against San Miguel Beermen, three games to two.

 Going up against the defending champion Alaska Milkmen in the finals, the Carne Norte Beefies won Game one, but lost the last four games to settled for a second place finish in the season-ending conference.